Rhythm (2000 film): Development

-A man who lost his wife in a plane crash reached out to a woman who lost her husband in the same accident, asking if she was interested in him.
+A man who lost his wife in a train crash reached out to a woman who lost her husband in the same accident, asking if she was interested in him.
 This happened in the eighties.
 I was intrigued by this idea, and the question was, how would you unite two characters who don't want that?
 I needed all the supporting characters and finally, got the screenplay.